Libertina Amathila: 1990-2010

-In September 1999, she was elected for a one-year term as chairperson of the World Health Organization's Regional Committee for Africa, and on May 15, 2000, she was elected as the president of the 53rd Session of the World Health Assembly.
+From the independence of Namibia in 1990 until 2013, Amathila was as a member of the Namibian Parliament.
+She was Minister of Regional and Local Government and Housing from 21 March 1990 to 12 September 1996, at which point she became Minister of Health and Social Services, serving in that position until becoming Deputy-Prime Minister of Namibia on 21 March 2005.
+In September 1999, she was elected for a one-year term as chairperson of the World Health Organization's Regional Committee for Africa, and on 15 May 2000 she was elected as the president of the 53rd Session of the World Health Assembly.
 She received the tenth highest number of votes—363—in the election to the central committee of SWAPO at the party's August 2002 congress.